qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    Right-click on the layer in the :guilabel:`Layers` panel to copy, paste, add or rename layer styles.
    For both vector and raster layers, you can choose which style categories to copy/paste:

-   Choose :guilabel:`All Style Categories` or one of the available categories.
+    * :guilabel:`All Style Categories`
-   For vector layers, you can also select :guilabel:`All Symbology and Labeling Categories` option and :guilabel:`All Fields and Attribute Form Categories` and for the raster layer you can choose :guilabel:`All Symbology and Labeling Categories` option.
+    * :guilabel:`All Symbology and Labeling Categories` (including diagrams), and :guilabel:`All Fields and Attribute Form Categories` for vector layers
+    * :guilabel:`All Symbology and Labeling Categories` option for raster layers
+    * or one of the available categories.

-   Keep in mind, for the raster layer, the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied together.
+    Keep in mind that, for the raster layer, the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied together.

 .. _store_style: